 This setup works well for me, but now I have all these RDC server shortcuts cluttering up my desktop.
 Plus, whenever I change to a different administrative machine, I need to recreate all those connections.

 I came across the freeware Terminals program yesterday, and immediately fell in love with it.
-Terminals is a CodePlex.com project.
+Terminals was a CodePlex.com project.
 If you are unfamiliar with CodePlex, it is Microsoft’s open source project hosting web site.
 Now it has been migrated to GitHub after CodePlex shut down.